shriyagoti/TableauPortfolioProjects/README.md

 # Introduction

-This repository includes the dashboard images of the Tableau Projects I worked on.
+This repository includes the dashboard images of the Tableau visualizations along with the datasets I worked on.